 Questions to consider:

-- How can we be sure that the way we see things (as miraculous or not) is the way things are, and not just the way we see them be?
+How can we be sure that the way we see things (as miraculous or not) is the way things are, not just how we see them?

 How does their perspective affect you?

 We have only this moment, sparkling like a star in our hand. . . and melting like a snowflake.
 Let us use it before it is too late.-Marie Beynon Ray